rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Failure%20Notification%20Email.png)

-## Requirements & Setup
+## Setup and Maintenance

+### Initial Setup

-In order to run the script successfully you must:
+In order to run the script you must:

-1. Create a virtual environment from the *requirements.txt* file in this repo
+1. Create a virtual environment from the *requirements.txt* file in this repo.
 2. Create Gmail API credentials as follows:
-  1. Complete steps 1. and 2. [here](https://developers.google.com/gmail/api/quickstart/python).
-In Step 2. you should change the SCOPES variable value in quickstart.py to "www.gmail.com" to give you access to send emails from your gmail account using the API.
+    1. Go [here](https://developers.google.com/gmail/api/quickstart/python) and complete steps 1. and 2.
+In Step 2. you must change the SCOPES variable in *quickstart.py* to "www.gmail.com".
+This permits the API to send emails from your Gmail account.
-  2. Ensure you have successfully created a *token.pickle* file
+    2. Ensure you have successfully created a *token.pickle* file.
 3. Create an initial *game_prices.csv* by editing the template *game_prices.csv* file in this repo.
 You simply need to fill in a game name and game_id to add each game you wish to track (see above for details on getting the game_id).
 4. Place the *main.py*, *game_prices.csv* and *token.pickle* files in the same directory.
 5. Run the main.py file using the virtual environment.

-- Playstation url to get game_id - grabbing the game ID from the playstation store updating a line in the csv...
-- adding and removing games (delete row..add row...)
+After the file is run, it will have generated the *Game Prices.html* file which is the interactive dashbaord.
+It will also have updated the *game_prices.csv* file with a new column.
+The column header is the date the script was run.
+The column records the price of each game in the file on that day.

+Each time the *main.py* script is run on subsequent days, a new column is added recording the latest prices for the games and the price dashboard is updated.
+When a price drop is detected, the email alert is sent.

+### Adding / Removing Games to Track

+* To track a new game, add the game name and game_id on a new row in the *game_prices.csv*
+* To stop tracking a game, delete the entire row of data for that game in the *game_prices.csv*, including the game name and game_id.
+Ensure there are no blank rows in the csv.

-## Automation
+## Automation On MacOS

 set for daily runs, I used plists and converted to an executable file on mac.
 If day is missed it will still work.